TarasZhere/ServiceNow-performance-engineering-JMeter/README.md

 This method is simple since you can use the shell file provided to run all the commands needed.
 The only requirements are that [homebrew](https://docs.brew.sh/Installation) is installed.
-After installing `homebrew,` open a terminal and follow the steps below.
+After installing `homebrew`, open a terminal and follow the steps below.

 ### 1. Clone this repository